 It is important to keep your online store updated to the latest Magento version, as it has the most recent improvements, security updates, and other fixes.
 And every time such upgrade is performed, the website should be carefully tested to make sure that all issues or conflicts are fixed after the upgrade.

-Today we want to share with you our checklist that we normally use when testing Magento stores after their upgrade to newer versions.
+Today we want to share with you our test cases after Magento upgrade that we normally use testing Magento stores.

 In one of our recent articles we have described Magento patch SUPEE-7405 installation and its code changes.
 But, as it turned out, this patch might cause some issues on the websites.
 And in order to reduce the number of issues Magento has released an update to the patch – SUPEE-7405 v1.1.
 It does not fix any security issues, meanwhile we would like to review what changes this update contains to understand its role: